MichielDerhaeg/fundeps/prototype/notes.md

     would be created from this tyvar to the other type.
 We would need to check if this substitution has already been created.
 I might be missing something else.
+    - use old unification

+  * Elaboration of class declaration says that the method type needs to be elaborated as `(forall as.
+TC as => poly ty)`.
+In System Fc this is fine, but the haskell type can't look like this, so in practice we group the type abstraction variables and type class constraints with the implicit type variables and type class constraint so we have a valid haskell poly type and the corresponding System Fc type looks like this as well.

 Substitution type class map
 ---------------------------